 CAMPUS ENVIRONMENT MODIFICATIONS

 KU will continue to provide existing health and wellness strategies across campus in 2021-22.
 Plexiglass dividers will remain in place and hand sanitizer and sanitizing wipes will be present in classrooms and available for department use.
 All students and employees are strongly encouraged to clean shared desk areas/work stations upon entering classrooms.
-COVID-19 testing will be available for any student who has COVID-like symptoms.

 Students and employees can resume university-related domestic travel.
 At this time, university-related international travel is not encouraged.
 Employees pursuing international travel should contact their supervisor for approval.